MCPHackers/LaunchWrapper/doc/MultiMC.md

 ## Instructions for Vanilla
 - Create a new MultiMC instance.
 - Click "Edit Instance".
 - Click "Add Empty".
-Enter "LaunchWrapper" for the name, and "org.mcphackers.launchwrapper" for the UUID.
+Enter "LaunchWrapper" for the name, and "org.mcphackers.launchwrapper" for the UID.
 - Select the new component labeled "LaunchWrapper", and click "Edit".
 - Replace the contents of the file with contents of [org.mcphackers.launchwrapper.json](org.mcphackers.launchwrapper.json)
 - Save and close the document.